Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Static KC-QD-KC Josephson junction hosting MZMs

 where the components of $\mathcal{H}_{\text{stat}}$ are expressed as

 which respectively represent the Hamiltonian for the left (right) KC (Eq.~\eqref{Ham:L,R}), the central QD (Eq.~\eqref{Ham:QD}), and the tunnelling between KCs and the QD (Eq.~\eqref{Ham:tunnel}).
 In Eq.~\eqref{Ham:L,R}, the first term of $\mathcal{H}_{\text{L(R)}}$ denotes the onsite energy for the left (right) KC with $\mu$ being the chemical potential, and $c_{L(R),j}^{\dagger}$($c_{L(R),j}$) being the creation (annihilation) operator of a spinless electron for the $j$-th site of each $p$-wave KC, while the second term signifies the nearest-neighbour (NN) hopping between two adjacent sites of the KC with a coupling strength $t$. $N_s$ represents the total number of sites for each KC.
 The SC pairing potential $\Delta_{L(R)}$ of the left (right) KC is designated by the third term of Eq.~\eqref{Ham:L,R} which reads as $\Delta_{L(R)} = \Delta_0 e^{i\phi_{L(R)}}$, where $\Delta_0$ and $\phi_{L(R)}$ denote the SC order parameter and the corresponding phase pertaining to the left (right) KCs, respectively.
-In Eq.~\eqref{Ham:QD}, $\epsilon_d$ stands for a single quantized energy level of the QD, which can be tuned externally by a gate voltage $V_g$~\cite{Mayer2020, Miller2003}. $d^{\dagger}_{\sigma}$($d_{\sigma}$) represents the creation (annihilation) operator for an electron present in the QD corresponding to the spin state, $\sigma$ ($\uparrow$ or $\downarrow$).
+In Eq.~\eqref{Ham:QD}, $\epsilon_d$ stands for a single quantized energy level of the QD, which can be tuned externally by a gate voltage $V_g$~\cite{Mayer2020, Miller2003,Alivisatos1996,Zwerver2022,Burkard2023,Gupta2023}. $d^{\dagger}_{\sigma}$($d_{\sigma}$) represents the creation (annihilation) operator for an electron present in the QD corresponding to the spin state, $\sigma$ ($\uparrow$ or $\downarrow$).
 It can be seen from Fig.~\,\ref{fig:model} that the QD is coupled to the first ($j=1$) site of each KC on either side, and hence the tunneling amplitudes of the left KC-to-QD and QD-to-right KC channels are designated by $v_L$ and $v_R$, respectively in Eq.~\eqref{Ham:tunnel}.
-To briefly encapsulate the conventional findings of a static QD-based JJ hosting MZMs and establish the requirement of a Floquet drive to achieve a nonreciprocal JC, we proceed as follows.